aws-samples/amazon-ivs-clip-manifest/standalone-api/README.md

-## Deployment Steps
+# Amazon IVS manifest clipping: Standalone API
 This steps deploys the standalone clipmanifest API **only**.
-If you already have your application and just would like to deploy the API, these are the correct steps that you should follow.
+This guide deploys the standalone clipmanifest API **only**.
+If you already have your application and would like to deploy the API, these are the correct steps you should follow.

-### 1. Cloning the Git repository
+## 1. Cloning the Git repository

 Clone the git repository of the Clip Manifest API for Amazon IVS: